Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 The *renderd* daemon implements a queuing mechanism with multiple priority levels to provide an as up-to-date viewing experience given the available rendering resources.
 The highest priority is for on the fly rendering of tiles not yet in the tile cache, two priority levels for re-rendering out of date tiles on the fly and two background batch rendering queues.
 To avoid problems with directories becoming too large and to avoid too many tiny files, *Mod_tile*/*renderd* store the rendered tiles in "meta tiles", in a special hashed directory structure.[^3]

 Even if the tileserver dynamically generates tiles at run time, they can also be pre-rendered for offline viewing with a specific tool named *render_list*, which is typically used to pre-render low zoom level tiles and takes significant time to accomplish the process (tens of hours in case the full planet is pre-rendered); this utility is included in *mod_tile*, as well as another tool named *render_expired*, which provides methods to allow expiring map tiles.
-More detailed description of *render_list* and *render_expired* can be found in their man pages.
+More detailed description of [render_list]({{ site.baseurl }}/manpage.html/?url=https://rawgit.com/openstreetmap/mod_tile/master/docs/render_list.1){:target="_blank"} and [render_expired]({{ site.baseurl }}/manpage.html/?url=https://rawgit.com/openstreetmap/mod_tile/master/docs/render_expired.1){:target="_blank"} can be found in their man pages.

 A background on the tiles expiry method can be found at [tiles expiry mechanism](http://wiki.openstreetmap.org/wiki/Tile_expire_methods).